206 North Beverly Drive,

 8 people favorited this theater

-Beverly Theater was originally designed in the Indo-Chinese style, but was later remodeled into an Art Deco style theater.
+Beverly Theater was designed in the Indo-Chinese style and opened May 18, 1925.
+It was equipped with a Wultizer organ.
+It was later remodeled into an Art Deco style theater.
 The Beverly Theater has a large Taj Mahal-type dome, which is located above the theater’s facade.

 In the mid-1970’s, Beverly Hills had a number of theaters.
 But with the noise & traffic generated by such films as “Tommy”, “Woodstock”, and others, local citizens began to complain.